A control-oriented approach to optimal sensor placement: Numerical results

 \Cref{fig:num_res_fh_spectral} (left) shows rapid decay of the singular values corresponding to the prior-preconditioned forward operator.
 Recall that the rank of $\tilde\FF$ is limited by the dimension of candidate sensors, which is already typically much smaller than the discretized parameter dimension.
 Furthermore, the spectral decay of this operator observed here validates that an even lower-rank approximation can capture the dominant features of the operator.

 In addition to visualizing the spectral decay of $\tilde\FF$, we analyze the impact of rank-$\kf$ truncation on the accuracy of the estimated cOED criterion in~\Cref{fig:num_res_fh_spectral} (right).
+This is analyzed by computing the relative error of the estimated cOED criterion using~\Cref{proc:frozen} with the cOED criterion computing the exact posterior.
 We observe a near-exponential decay of the error, which reinforces that modest low-rank approximations can produce accurate estimates of the criterion.
 In \Cref{fig:num_res_fh_spectral} (right), we also plot the relative error of $\Psi^{cA}$ across different mesh resolutions.
 The results show consistent criterion estimates across all resolutions.